-Hepatitis B transmission may occur through sex, and a woman can pass the infection to a baby during childbirth.
+Hepatitis B transmission may occur through sex, and a female can pass the infection to a baby during childbirth.

 Some people may clear the virus from their system, but others will develop chronic hepatitis B.

-The Centers for Disease Control and Prevention (CDC) report that the younger a person is when they contract a hepatitis B infection, the more likely it is that they will have a chronic infection.
+The Centers for Disease Control and Prevention (CDC) reports that the younger a person is when they contract a hepatitis B infection, the more likely they will have a chronic infection.

 Additional key facts about the hepatitis B virus from the CDC include:

-- An estimated 850,000 people in the United States have hepatitis B, but the real figure may be closer to 2.2 million.
+- An estimated 880,000 people in the United States have chronic hepatitis B.

-- Around 257 million people around the world have hepatitis B.
+- Around 296 million people worldwide have hepatitis B.

-Additional key facts about the hepatitis C virus from the CDC include:
+Additional key facts about the hepatitis C virus include:

-- Transmission occurs due to exposure to infected blood, which can occur through sharing needles, poor infection control, or childbirth.
+- Transmission occurs due to exposure to affected blood, which can occur through sharing needles, poor infection control, or childbirth.